The drug-free cure for diabetes

 And, sadly, too many people just can’t do it — not for the long haul anyway.

-But if you commit to strict diet changes and regular exercise and have the strength to stick with it, you can take on this disease and win — and there are ways to increase your own chances of success that weren’t covered in the study.
+But if you commit to strict diet exercise changes and have the strength to stick with it, you can take on this disease and win — and there are ways to increase your own chances of success that weren’t covered in the study.

-I’ve found that severe calorie restriction in the early stages is critical — and this approach has been backed by several studies.
+I’ve found that severe calorie restriction in the early stages is critical — and this approach has been backed by several studies of diet and exercise.
 In addition, there are natural supplements that can give your body what it needs to fight back against this disease.

 Another way to increase your chances for success is to take immediate action as soon as you’re diagnosed.
 In the CDC study, patients who were newly diagnosed had up to a 20 percent higher rate of success than those who had been battling the disease longer.